-Ordnance Survey, the OS Symbol, ADDRESS-POINT, Code-Point, Gridlink and Land-Line are registered trademarks and Boundary-Line is a trademark of Ordnance Survey, the national mapping agency of Great Britain.
+Ordnance Survey, the OS Symbol, ADDRESS-POINT, Code Point and Gridlink are registered trademarks and Boundary-Line is a trademark of Ordnance Survey, the national mapping agency of Great Britain.

 Acrobat Reader and Adobe are registered trademarks of Adobe Systems Incorporated.

 Autodesk is a registered trademark of Autodesk Incorporated.

-ESRI is a registered trademark of Environmental Systems Research Institute, Inc. Geoplan is a registered trademark of Yellow Marketing Information Ltd. MapInfo is a registered trademark of MapInfo Corporation.
-Microsoft is a registered trademark and Excel is a trademark of Microsoft Corporation.
-Ordnance Survey of Northern Ireland and OSNI are registered trademarks of Ordnance Survey of Northern Ireland.
+ESRI and ArcGIS are registered trademarks of Environmental Systems Research Institute, Inc.

+Geoplan is a registered trademark of Yellow Marketing Information Ltd.

+MapInfo is a registered trademark of MapInfo Corporation.

+Microsoft and Excel are registered trademarks of Microsoft Corporation.

 PAF, Post Office, Postzon and Royal Mail are registered trademarks of Royal Mail Group plc.

 WinZip is a registered trademark of Nico Mak Computing, Inc.